venidera/otsdb_client/README.md

 #### Example:

-Query a metric for values of a tag since 1 day ago:
+Query a metric for values of all its tags since 1 day ago:

 ```
 results = c.query(metric='metric_name',aggr='sum',tags={'tagn':'*'},start='1d-ago')